Jean Trepp McKelvey: Sarah Lawrence College (1932–1945)

-Sarah Lawrence College was founded by William Van Duzer Lawrence and Henry Noble MacCracken in 1926 as a progressive and self directive education institution mirroring John Dewey's "hands on" educational reform model.
+Sarah Lawrence College was founded by William Van Duzer Lawrence and Henry Noble MacCracken in 1926 as a progressive and self-directive education institution mirroring John Dewey's "hands on" educational reform model.
 McKelvey began her university teaching career at Sarah Lawrence College in 1932.
 McKelvey's addition while the college was in its infancy along with the broader sociocultural shift in American society from conservatism to progressivism with respect to the role of the modern American woman, paved the way for her impact on the curriculum.

 Initially teaching quotidian small courses including Economics I and II, Economic Behavior, Money and Banking, and Industrial Relations, McKelvey sought to introduce contemporary topics such as industrial unionism, wage regulation and compensation and trade union policy.
 In her Industrial Relations course, McKelvey integrated the implementation of the New Deal and the subsequent legalities of union behaviour.
 Seeing the functional relationship between classroom learning activities and real life experiences, McKelvey sought to revise the Sarah Lawrence curriculum to incorporate fieldwork.
 McKelvey believed that a holistic education should be both "practical and participatory" and introduced a number of activities to her courses including a field trip to the American Stock Exchange, United States Department of Labor hearings on minimum wage, a visit to a factory on strike and lunch with Eleanor Roosevelt.

-McKelvey went onto develop Sarah Lawrence's now permanent Exploratory Courses - initially aimed with assisting first years in exploring fields of interest, allowing them to orient themselves in college and develop their academic potential.
-McKelvey's fieldwork experiences and curricular revision at Sarah Lawrence College inspired her publication "The Uses of Field Work in Teaching Economics" in 1939, which underpinned her belief that "traditional forms of instruction might be modified to suit the needs and interests of students" and the integration of fieldwork in teaching was integral in “preparing students for intelligent and effective participation in the civic life of their communities”.
+McKelvey went on to develop Sarah Lawrence's now permanent Exploratory Courses - initially aimed with assisting first years in exploring fields of interest, allowing them to orient themselves in college and develop their academic potential.
+McKelvey's fieldwork experiences and curricular revision at Sarah Lawrence College inspired her publication "The Uses of Field Work in Teaching Economics" in 1939, which underpinned her belief that "traditional forms of instruction might be modified to suit the needs and interests of students" and the integration of fieldwork in teaching was integral in "preparing students for intelligent and effective participation in the civic life of their communities".

 Cornell University (1946–1976)

 McKelvey continued her university teaching career as an assistant professor at Cornell University in 1946, changing institutions due to the specialized curriculum and calibre of students attending.
-After a promotion to Associate Professor in 1947, McKelvey became a founding faculty member for the New York State School of Industrial and Labor Relations (ILR School), developing the curriculum and teaching five courses including arbitration, labor law and labor practices.
+After a promotion to associate professor in 1947, McKelvey became a founding faculty member for the New York State School of Industrial and Labor Relations (ILR School), developing the curriculum and teaching five courses including arbitration, labor law and labor practices.
 McKelvey was promoted to Professor in 1951 and continued to develop the ILR School's fields of study and conduct scholarly research.

-McKelvey retired professor emeritus in 1976, endowed with the Jean McKelvey-Alice Grant Professorship of Labor-Management Relations - the ILR School's first fully endowed chair honoring the school’s first generation of faculty.
+McKelvey retired professor emeritus in 1976, endowed with the Jean McKelvey-Alice Grant Professorship of Labor-Management Relations - the ILR School's first fully endowed chair honoring the school's first generation of faculty.
 After taking her official retirement, McKelvey launched and managed Cornell's ILR Extension division teaching off-campus graduate courses in Syracuse, Albany, Corning, Elmira and Rochester.